kitnil/guix-artwork/website/posts/gnu-guix-1.0.0-released.md

 us.

-Whether you want to help on design, coding, maintenance, system administration, translation, testing, artwork, web services, funding… [your contributions are welcome](https://www.gnu.org/software/guix/contribute/)!
+Whether you want to help on design, coding, maintenance, system administration, translation, testing, artwork, web services, funding, organizing a Guix install party…  [your contributions are welcome](https://www.gnu.org/software/guix/contribute/)!

 We’re humans—don’t hesitate to [get in touch with